Kolger/forty-two/README.md

 - East to use and deploy.
 You have to just set Telegram and OpenAI API keys and run the bot.
 - GPT Vision.
 You can send images to bot and ask questions about them.
 - Track your conversation history for GPT.
+- Limit users who can interact with the bot.
 - Fully asynchronous.
 - MIT License.